Register here and join us today! ScienceOpen provides a wide range of tools to support your research

 ScienceOpen user profiles are based almost exclusively on the public information you provide in your connected ORCID account.

-When you connect ScienceOpen to ORCID, the following information will be automatically imported:
+When you connect ScienceOpen to ORCID, the following information will automatically be imported:

 - First Name